teckcamp/teckcamp.github.io/privacy.md

 **<a id="Introduction"></a>1.
 Introduction**

-Meetup Mates respects your privacy and is committed to protecting your personal data.
-This privacy policy will inform you as to how we look after your personal data when you visit our website [www.meetup-mates.com](https://meetup-mates.com/) (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+Teck Camp respects your privacy and is committed to protecting your personal data.
+This privacy policy will inform you as to how we look after your personal data when you visit our website [www.teck.camp](https://teck.camp/) (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 This privacy policy is provided in a layered format so you can click through to the specific areas set out below.
 Please use the [Glossary](#Glossary) to understand the meaning of some of the terms used in this privacy policy.